Anna-portfolio/SQL-Online-Auctions-Database/README.md

 Additional description of the tables can be found in the SQL comments.

 The project includes:
+- creating dataset,
-- creating dataset (creating tables, inserting values into the tables),
+- creating tables and inserting values into them,
 - constraints,
 - foreign keys,
 - views,